Girl walking in Providence Canyon State Park in Lumpkin, Georgia. Photo by @capturecalliope

 Surrounded by stunning scenery, the tumbling waters of Amicalola Falls form the tallest cascading waterfall in the Southeast.
 From the falls, a truly memorable adventure awaits along a 5-mile trail leading guests to a secluded backcountry lodge, Len Foote Hike Inn.
 Visitors need only bring the basics and enjoy the comforts of cozy beds, hot showers, and delicious meals.
 Amicalola Falls State Park also serves as a spectacular welcome to the Appalachian Trail with an eight-mile approach to its southern terminus, Springer Mountain.

 Located in the 400,000-acre Okefenokee National Wildlife Refuge, the Okefenokee is North America's largest blackwater swamp.
 Paddle among abundant wildlife in a mysterious, breathtaking landscape of reflective waters and gorgeous cypress forests draped in Spanish moss.
-An unforgettable overnight experience, seven shelters and three islands offer paddlers secluded camping under the darkest skies in the state.
+An unforgettable overnight experience, seven shelters and two islands offer paddlers secluded camping under the darkest skies in the state.
 (Permits required).

 A landscape resembling the American West earned Providence Canyon the nickname "Little Grand Canyon."
 Carved by erosion due to poor farming practices, the canyons offer a fascinating look at the colorful history and geology of south Georgia.
 Backpackers explore the canyon inside and out along a challenging 7-mile trail that leads to six primitive campsites.

 Georgia's largest natural spring, located in Albany in southwest Georgia, pumps thousands of gallons of water from an underground cave, giving the waters a surreal turquoise glow.
 Preserved as a historic site with stone pathways and lush botanical gardens, Radium Springs Gardens is one of Georgia's most unique attractions.
 Enjoy a shaded walk, gazing at the crystal clear pools, before paddling the Flint River to search for other blue holes.

 Made famous by President Franklin D. Roosevelt's search for a polio cure, the buoyant spring waters in west Georgia's Warm Springs have offered a therapeutic environment for many patients.
 Visitors enjoy learning more about the springs through museum exhibits at Roosevelt's Little White House before exploring Georgia's largest state park.
 More than 40 miles of trail offer endless adventure winding through forests, glimpsing waterfalls, and crossing creeks in the rolling mountains southwest of Atlanta.